datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 .. index:: ! datalad command; create-sibling-ria

-The command :command:`datalad create-sibling-ria` can both create datasets in RIA stores and the RIA stores themselves.
+The command :dlcmd:`create-sibling-ria` can both create datasets in RIA stores and the RIA stores themselves.
-However, :command:`datalad create-sibling-ria` sets up a new RIA store if it does not find one under the provided URL **only** if the parameter ``--new-store-ok`` is passed.
+However, :dlcmd:`create-sibling-ria` sets up a new RIA store if it does not find one under the provided URL **only** if the parameter ``--new-store-ok`` is passed.
 By default, the command will automatically create a dataset representation in a RIA store and configure a sibling to allow publishing to the RIA store and updating from it.
 With special remote capabilities enabled, the command will automatically create the special remote as a ``storage-sibling`` and link it to the RIA-sibling.
-With the sibling and special remote set up, upon an invocation of :command:`datalad push --to <sibling>`, the complete dataset contents, including annexed contents, will be published to the RIA store, with no further setup or configuration required [#f6]_.
+With the sibling and special remote set up, upon an invocation of :dlcmd:`push --to <sibling>`, the complete dataset contents, including annexed contents, will be published to the RIA store, with no further setup or configuration required [#f6]_.

-To disable the storage sibling completely, invoke :command:`datalad create-sibling-ria` with the argument ``--storage-sibling=off``.
+To disable the storage sibling completely, invoke :dlcmd:`create-sibling-ria` with the argument ``--storage-sibling=off``.
-To create a RIA store with *only* special remote storage, you can invoke :command:`datalad create-sibling-ria` with the argument ``--storage-sibling=only``.
+To create a RIA store with *only* special remote storage, you can invoke :dlcmd:`create-sibling-ria` with the argument ``--storage-sibling=only``.

 Advantages of RIA stores
 """"""""""""""""""""""""